Axiom-Robotics/AXIOM_OS/README.md

 ##  5.1.
 How It Works

-i)   The user sends a natural language instruction through a chat UI or API.
+i)   The user selects a robot type and sends a natural language instruction through a chat UI
+     or API.

 ii)  ROSGPT passes that instruction, plus robot context and capabilities, to an LLM.